 Millennials — born between 1981 and 1996, according to the Pew Research Center — are criticized for their ways, whether causing a major economic shift by buying fewer homes or for their daily consumer choices, like enjoying avocado toast.
 Here are once-familiar things millennials might be killing off.

 1. Cable TV

-Millennials aren’t the only generation cutting the cable television cord, but it’s no surprise that they’re getting blamed for hurting the industry.
-Millennials and nearly everyone else can get favorite programs on streaming video services like Amazon Prime, Hulu, SlingTV and Philo.”
+Millennials aren’t the only generation cutting the cable television cord, but it’s no surprise that they’re sometimes blamed for hurting the industry.
+Millennials and nearly everyone else can get favorite programs on streaming video services like Amazon Prime, Hulu, SlingTV and Philo.

-Millennials are less engaged with their primary banks than any other current generation, says this Gallup poll.
+Millennials are less engaged with primary banks than any other current generation, says this Gallup poll.

 They also are less loyal to their banks (they switch banks more often than other generations), and they’re less-engaged customers in other economic areas, too.

 Millennials haven’t stopped buying diamonds, as some analysts had predicted, but their signature preferences are shaping their buying habits.
 They are more likely to want ethically sourced diamonds, for instance.
 That has led to more interest in lab-made diamonds.
 These synthetic diamonds compare well with mined diamonds for quality and they are more affordable.

 Also, millennials are more inclined to shop online than in retail jewelry stores, and they are more willing to look beyond brand names than their elders have been, says RetailDive, an industry publication.